 This ensemble performs regularly throughout the academic year, offering major concerts each semester.
-Wind Ensemble also extends this musical ministry off campus, participating in local worship services and engaging in various touring opportunities.
+Wind Ensemble also extends this musical ministry off-campus, participating in local worship services and engaging in various touring opportunities.
 In May 2012, Wind Ensemble spent two weeks in Central Europe, sharing the gift of music with a wide range of audiences throughout Hungary, Ukraine, and Romania.
 In March 2014, the group participated in a week-long performance tour throughout portions of Ohio, Tennessee, and Missouri.
-Wind Ensemble will depart for a performance tour of Northern Germany and The Netherlands in May 2016.
+Wind Ensemble also went on a performance tour of Northern Germany and the Netherlands in May 2016.

 Wind Ensemble membership is limited to a set instrumentation and is open to all students who meet the demands of musicianship.